unosquare/swan/README.md

 An implementation of the IWorker interface that creates an application service capable of performing some background processing.

 #### Example 1: Inherit from AppWorkerBase
-The AppWorkerBase has many methods that can be overwritten such as:
+The `AppWorkerBase` class has many methods that can be overwritten such as:

 * **OnWorkerThreadLoopException**: which is called when an unhandled exception is thrown
 * **OnWorkerThreadExit**: executed when the user loop has exited